 What Should You Do if You or a Loved One Have Suffered a Traumatic Brain Injury?

-The most important action is to take care of yourself or your loved one and obtain the necessary medical treatment.
-But if you or a loved one have suffered a Traumatic Brain Injury because of someone else’s fault, it is critical that you immediately contact a lawyer experienced in handling concussions, brain injury, Traumatic Brain Injury, and closed head injury cases.
+The most important thing you can do is to take care of yourself or your loved ones and obtain the necessary medical treatment.
+But if you or a loved one have suffered a traumatic brain injury because of someone else’s fault, it is critical that you immediately reach out to a lawyer experienced in handling concussions, brain injury, traumatic brain injury, and closed head injury cases.
 It can be a confusing and emotional time.
 Insurance companies may be calling.
-Time is running on bringing a claim.
+Time is already running out on bringing a claim.
 You need someone on your side to help make sure your rights are protected.

 Contact Burg Simpson Now

-Burg Simpson is dedicated to helping brain injured people seek compensation after an accident caused by the fault or negligence of another.
-Our experienced lawyers have helped thousands of persons suffering from serious personal injuries—like Traumatic Brain Injury—rebuild their lives.
-We have the experience and resources to help injury victims navigate the many legal issues that surround brain injuries, including accident and medical investigation, insurance claims, settlement negotiations, and litigating in court against persons and companies who won’t take responsibility.
+Burg Simpson is dedicated to helping brain-injured people seek compensation after an accident caused by the fault or negligence of another.
+Our experienced Colorado personal injury lawyers have helped thousands of people suffering from serious personal injuries—such as traumatic brain injury—rebuild their lives.
+Our lawyers have the experience and resources to help injury victims navigate the many legal issues that surround brain injuries, including accident and medical investigation, insurance claims, settlement negotiations, and litigating in court against those who will not take responsibility.

 Burg Simpson Cares.

-Burg Simpson’s dedication to helping brain injury victims goes beyond the courtroom.
-Burg Simpson lawyers give their time, talents, and resources to the brain injury community including Craig Hospital, one of the nation’s top brain and spinal cord injury rehabilitation hospitals.
-Shareholder Peter Burg is a past member and chairman of the Craig Hospital Board of Directors and is currently a member of the Craig Hospital Foundation Board of Directors.
+Burg Simpson’s dedication to helping brain injury victims goes far beyond the courtroom.
+Burg Simpson lawyers give their time, talents, and resources to the brain injury community, including Craig Hospital, one of the nation’s top brain and spinal cord injury rehabilitation institutions.
+Shareholder Peter Burg is a past member and chairman of the Craig Hospital Board of Directors and is a member of the Craig Hospital Foundation Board of Directors.
 Burg Simpson has further supported the Brain Injury Alliance, Rocky Mountain Human Services, and Operation TBI Freedom.
 Fill out a Free Case Evaluation form today!